evodify/python_homework/advanced_part/README.md

 ![alt tag] (https://github.com/evodify/python_homework/blob/master/advanced_part/densitree.png)

-This image (taken from [Kryvokhyzha, 2014] (http://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-243477)) allows to make some subjective conclusions.
+However, densitrees allow to make some subjective conclusions.
 For example, on the prevailing topology in the genome or blurred relationships between some groups.

-However, often researches are interested in quantitative evaluation of different phylogenetic hypotheses.
+Often researches are interested in quantitative evaluation of different phylogenetic hypotheses.
 GSI allows such quantitative estimation of the degree of exclusive ancestry of a groups of interest.

-For more detail on GSI see: Cummings et al. 2008.
+For more detail on GSI see: [Cummings et al. 2008.
 A Genealogical Approach to Quantifying Lineage Divergence.
-Evolution, Vol. 62, No 9. pp.2411-2422
+Evolution, Vol. 62, No 9. pp.2411-2422](http://onlinelibrary.wiley.com/doi/10.1111/j.1558-5646.2008.00442.x/full)

 **Input files example:**